 Targeted therapy for cervical cancer

-As researchers have learned more about the changes in cancer cells, they have been able to develop newer drugs that specifically target these changes.
+As researchers have learned more about the changes in cancer cells (and nearby cells) that help them grow, they have been able to develop newer drugs that specifically target these changes.
 These targeted drugs work differently from standard chemotherapy (chemo) drugs and often have different side effects.

-The possible side effects of this drug are different from (and may add to) those of chemotherapy drugs.
-Some of these effects can be serious and include problems with bleeding, blood clots, and wound healing.
+The possible side effects of this drug are different from those of chemotherapy drugs.
+Some of the more common side effects can include:

-Our document Targeted Therapy has more information about the different kinds of drugs considered targeted therapy.
+Targeted Cancer Therapy has more information about the different kinds of drugs considered targeted therapy.